Szyszy04/ws-PowerStationHeist/README.md

 # ws-PowerStationHeist
-Small power plant heist.
+Small power plant heist for FiveM.
 The config file allows for extensive editing of the heist without the need for programming knowledge!

 The heist requires:
 ws-lockpick